UBCSmartCity/SmartStreetLight/README.md

 #### March 2023

-- Demo the sensor behaviour using a simple LED.
-Also, model a room using a cardboard box.
+- Demo the sensor behaviour by manipulating the PWM signal from sensor input.
-  - Reconfigure the sensor threshold value for every reset to adopt its value in a new lighting environment.
+  - The threshold values for light changes are reconfigured after each reset.

 ![image](https://user-images.githubusercontent.com/63937643/227748010-a660aa50-5d34-43ca-bd4f-f38160efa235.png)